 Module 4 – Human Rights, Advocacy, and Allyship

 This module focuses on encouraging participants to discuss concepts of equity and justice on a broader social scale, and to explore how stereotypes and prejudices can have an impact on people’s opportunities.
 Participants will discuss ways in which they can stand up for the rights of those experiencing oppression.
 This can range from being an active bystander in their day to day lives, to advocacy and engagement with broader social issues.

 WiseGuyz is an evidence-informed program.
 Comprehensive evaluation and ongoing formative research have been conducted on the program since 2012.
-It has been recognized as a promising practice program for the prevention of domestic violence (https://www.calgarywomensshelter.com/images/pdf/Prevention&EarlyIntervention_DV_FCSSJune2014.pdf).
+It has been recognized as a promising practice program for the prevention of domestic violence.

-For more information about our program impact please see the research and articles below:
+For more information about WiseGuyz, check out research and articles about the program: